ShivaniSharma-ss/HR-Web-Application-StyleTwo-/README.md

 # HR-Web-Application-StyleTwo-

-This application is used to manage the records of employees and designations in a firm or an organization, by performing all the CRUD operations.
+This application is used to manage the records of employees and designations in a firm or an organization, by performing all the CRUD operations.(styleTwo)

 Technologies Used:
 Java